this page you have the dangerous animals in Cape York.

 have across their back and sides, however these fade as the shark gets

+older.
 Tiger shark by Willy Volk via

 in the ocean waters around all the coasts

 of Australia except the south, and it comes to shallow waters and coral